-Boren Scholarships provide unique funding opportunities for U.S. citizens to add an important international and linguistic component to their educations by studying abroad.
+Boren Awards provide unique funding opportunities for U.S. citizens to add an important international and linguistic component to their educations by studying abroad.
 The award focuses on geographic areas and languages that are critical to U.S. national security and underrepresented in study abroad.
 The Boren website offers complete lists of eligible countries and eligible languages.

-As federal service is the cornerstone of the Boren Awards program, in exchange for scholarship funding, all Boren Scholars must agree to a one-year post-graduation service requirement during which they work for the federal government in the national security arena.
+As federal service is the cornerstone of the Boren Awards program, in exchange for scholarship funding, all Boren grantees must agree to a one-year post-graduation service requirement during which they work for the federal government in the national security arena.

 What are the key dates?